carpeliam/at-journal-2024/src/entries/at-day-127-shaws-hostel-in-monson-me-to-long-pond-stream-lean-to.md

 ---
-title: "AT Day 127: Shaw's Hostel in Monson, ME to Long Pond Stream Lean-to"
+day: 127
-date: 2024-08-07
+date: 2024-08-07T00:00:00.000Z
+dateStr: 8/7/2024
 location: Shaw's Hostel in Monson, ME
+destination: Long Pond Stream Lean-to
 start: 2082.7
 end: 2097.8
-miles: 15.1
 sleep: Shelter
 mood: 🙂
+title: "AT Day 127: Shaw's Hostel in Monson, ME to Long Pond Stream Lean-to"
+sleepScore: 36
+garminFeedback: FIND_TIME_TO_RELAX
+recoveryTime: 347
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: POOR
+trainingReadiness: 29
 ---
 This morning was a classic "always the last one out of camp", hostel edition.
 I missed the first shuttle after breakfast.
 Poet said he might be able to make a second run if there was some interest, and I was too busy playing the hostel piano that when he finally said he was making the second run, I scrambled to get ready.
 I had planned to get some cash from the ATM in preparation for Baxter, but Bonk said he could spot me.